greenelab/pancancer/README.md

 ### Initialization

 The pipeline must be initialized before use.
-Initialization will download and process data and setup computational environment.
+Initialization will download and process data and setup computational environment for R and python.

 To initialize, enter the following in the command line: